eddiethedean/mock-spark/docs/storage_serialization_guide.md

 # Debug information will be printed during serialization/deserialization
 ```

-This comprehensive storage serialization guide provides everything you need to work with Mock Spark's serialization capabilities effectively.
+This comprehensive storage serialization guide provides everything you need to work with Sparkless's serialization capabilities effectively.